Perigynium

 In botany, a perigynium (plural: perigynia), also referred to as a utricle, typically refers to a sac that surrounds the achene of plants in the genus Carex (Cyperaceae).
-The perigynium is a modified prophyll, tissue of leaf origin, that encloses the dry, one-seeded achene.
+The perigynium is a modified prophyll, also known as a glume, which is tissue of leaf origin that encloses the dry, one-seeded achene.

-In liverworts, "perigynium" refers to a tube-shaped structure which encases the archegonium and the developing sporophyte.
+In liverworts, "perigynium" refers to a tube-shaped structure that encases the archegonium and the developing sporophyte.

 The location, size, shape, hairiness, color, and other aspects of the perigynium are important structures for distinguishing Carex species.
 They are often subtended by a scale, which may also aid in identification.

 Dispersal

 Features of the perigynium may aid in seed dispersal, such as a surface that clings to fur or skin or a shape that enables dispersion via wind or water.
 Seed dispersal by animals such as ants (myrmechory) has been recorded, as some species of sedges have developed elaiosomes at the base of the perigynia.
 Ants carry the perigynium back to the nest, use the elaiosome for food, and the seed germinates away from the parent plant.